Admission Detail

 Notes:

-• All Graduate & Post-graduate Degrees and Diplomas are awarded by the Rajiv Gandhi National Institute of Youth Development (RGNIYD), which is an Institution of National Importance by Act of Parliament No.35/2012
+• All Graduate & Post-graduate Degrees and Diplomas are awarded by the Tata Institute of Social Sciences (TISS)

-• All amounts are payable to are payable through the WWI online payment portal.
+• All amounts are payable to are payable through the WWI online payment portal through its fee collection partner.
 The link to the same will be mentioned in each invoice that the student receives.
-Students can pay by NEFT / RTGS / online electronic transfer.
-Details for online transfer of funds are available with the Accounts Office.
+Students can pay by NEFT / RTGS / electronic transfer.

 • All amounts are listed & payable in Indian Rupees, for both Indian and International students.